We may earn money or products from the companies mentioned in this post.

 Big Sky Mountain Resort base area

 The base area at Big Sky Mountain Resort is less developed than what you will find at many of the other ski resorts in the Rocky Mountains.
 Nevertheless, you will find a variety of hotels and lodges, family-friendly restaurants, shops, and après ski activities.
 Montana Jack is our go-to restaurant for burgers and beers after a fun day of skiing.
 It is lively and loud enough that a toddler doesn’t bother other guests dining there.
-For lodging, both the Summit at Big Sky and The Huntley are great options for families.
-Both hotels are practically ski-in/ski out.

 Aside from skiing, there are a lot of other winter activities in Big Sky, Montana.
 Dog sledding, ziplining, sleigh rides, and snowshoeing are just a few things to do in Big Sky in winter other than skiing.